Arrowsmith (novel): Themes

 The book contains considerable social commentary on the state and prospects of medicine in the United States in the 1920s.
 Arrowsmith is a progressive, even something of a rebel, and often challenges the existing state of affairs when he finds it wanting.

-This novel has been inspirational for several generations of pre-medical and medical students.
-There is much agonizing along the way concerning career and life decisions.
-While detailing Arrowsmith's pursuit of the noble ideals of medical research for the benefit of mankind and of selfless devotion to the care of patients, Lewis throws many less noble temptations and self-deceptions in Arrowsmith's path.
+This novel has been inspirational for several generations of premedical and medical students.
+Much agonizing occurs along the way concerning career and life decisions.
+While detailing Arrowsmith's pursuit of the noble ideals of medical research for the benefit of mankind and of selfless devotion to the care of patients, Lewis throws many less-noble temptations and self-deceptions in Arrowsmith's path.
 The attractions of financial security, recognition, even wealth and power, lure Arrowsmith away from following the footsteps of his first mentor, the brilliant but abrasive bacteriologist Max Gottlieb.

-In the course of the novel Lewis describes many aspects of medical training, medical practice, scientific research, scientific fraud, medical ethics, public health, and personal/professional conflicts that are still relevant today.
-Professional jealousy, institutional pressures, greed, stupidity, and negligence are all satirically depicted, and Arrowsmith himself is exasperatingly self-involved.
-But there is also tireless dedication, and respect for the scientific method and intellectual honesty.
+In the course of the novel, Lewis describes many aspects of medical training, medical practice, scientific research, scientific fraud, medical ethics, public health, and personal/professional conflicts that are still relevant today.
+Professional jealousy, institutional pressures, greed, stupidity, and negligence are all satirically depicted, and Arrowsmith himself is exasperatingly self-involved, but there is also tireless dedication and respect for the scientific method and intellectual honesty.

 Martin Arrowsmith shares some biographical elements with Félix d'Herelle, who is identified in the novel as a co-discoverer of the bacteriophage and represented as having beaten Arrowsmith into publication with his results.